Steelers Squash Ravens; Brown Throws Sideline Tantrum

 “You work on it, you’re expecting that play on that day.
 Sometimes, it doesn’t work out and you move on.”

-Brown threw his hands up after the play, then knocked the Gatorade can to the ground and shrugged off offensive coordinator Todd Haley, who tried to get him to calm down.
+Brown threw his hands up after the play then knocked the Gatorade can to the ground and shrugged off offensive coordinator Todd Haley, who tried to get him to calm down.

 Roethlisberger targeted Brown on the next play, an incompletion.
 Brown finished the game with 34 yards on four catches.
 He had entered the game leading the league in receiving yards with a total of 354 through the first three games.